 In 2007 the Small Arms Survey, located at the Graduate Institute of International and Development Studies in Geneva, Switzerland gathered data on rates of gun ownership from across the world.
 In Canada, the rate of gun ownership in 2007 was 30.8 per hundred people with approximately 9,950,000 guns in private hands. (as cited in the Guardian) It is not unreasonable to infer that there as many gun owners and guns in private hands in Canadian society in the present.
 Gun ownership is quite common in Canadian society with long guns, rifles and shotguns most common.
 In 1999 it was estimated there were 3,500,000 rifles and 2,600,000 shotguns in private hands in Canada.
 It was estimated there were 1,100,000 handguns in private hands.
 (United Nations International Study on Firearm Regulation) If guns were for killing as prohibitionists insist, how do they account for the fact that there are approximately 9,500,000 guns in private hands in Canadian society and the overwhelming majority of their owners are not using them for killing?

-Having thought it through, I realize I cannot disprove the assertion that “a gun is for killing,” anymore than a prohibitionist can prove it.
-Knowing this, when a prohibitionist confronts me with this assertion, I simply opt out of the discussion as there really is no point in continuing.
-Guns will continue to be used in homicides and there will be mass shootings on occasion, but as Joe Biden observed in the quote that serves as the title of this article, “nothing we’re going to do is going to fundamentally alter or eliminate the possibility of another mass shooting…” Despite this sad reality, however, the evidence demonstrates very clearly that for most people in Canadian society, especially those who own and use them for hunting and sport shooting, a gun is not for killing.
+Having thought it through, I realize I cannot disprove the assertion that “a gun is for killing,” any more than a prohibitionist can prove it.
+Knowing this, when a prohibitionist confronts me with this assertion, I opt out of the discussion as there is no point in continuing.
+Guns will continue to be used in homicides, and there will be mass shootings on occasion, but as Joe Biden observed in the quote that serves as the title of this article, “nothing we’re going to do is going to alter or eliminate the possibility of another mass shooting fundamentally…” Despite this sad reality, however, the evidence demonstrates very clearly that for most people in Canadian society, especially those who own and use them for hunting and sport shooting, a gun is not for killing.